 In contrast to the expressive law literature, the nudge-based approach to regulation tends to focus on simplifying and flattening policy messages.
-The law should be almost unnoticed, and it is not necessary for people to even know that a given action is illegal.
-Thus, according to the nudge approach the role of law is not to shape people’s values, but rather to lead them to make the right choices with as deliberation and awareness of the fact that they are making a choice as well as that the law is behind these initiatives that are as limited as possible.
+Its advocates argue that the law should be almost unnoticed and that it is not necessary for people to even know that a given action is illegal.
+Thus, according to the nudge approach the role of law is not to shape people’s values, but rather to lead them to make the right choices, limiting maximally their deliberation, their awareness that they are making a choice, and their awareness that the law is behind these initiatives.
 For example, to reduce cigarette smoking, the first step in the nudge approach is to spread information as widely as possible that cigarettes are bad for one’s health—through pamphlets, posters, and TV advertisements.
-The second step is to screen cigarettes from public view so that no one would see them or think about them.
-Naturally, one could think of limitation of the above arguments.
-For example it is possible that nudges, by leading to a behavioral change, might gradually lead to an internalization process even without full deliberation.
-Hence the simpler nudge approach advocated by Sunstein and others not only limits the participation process of people in decision making but it also changes the function of law from shaping the social meaning of people’s behavior to simply influencing their decisions without them even knowing that the law is operating in the background.
-In areas such as health and consumerism, publicizing that the law is behind the choice might even cause people to make harmful decisions or those that are not in their best interests.
+The second step is to screen cigarettes from public view so that no one would see them or be tempted to smoke them.
+The distinction between nudges and expressive law is sometimes blurred; for example, it is possible that nudges, by leading to a behavioral change, might gradually lead to an internalization process even without full deliberation.
+Yet the simpler nudge approach advocated by Sunstein and others not only limits the process of people’s participation in decision making, but also changes the function of law from shaping the social meaning of people’s behavior to simply influencing their decisions, without them even knowing that the law is operating in the background.

-One way to blend the expressive law and nudge approaches is to create a public discourse on the usage of certain nudges close to the time they are being implemented.
-This would satisfy not only the expressive function of law by having a public discussion but would also achieve the effect of hiding the law because, in the time immediately before the nudge is implemented, there would still be lowered awareness of it.
-Indeed, recently scholars have addressed the question whether informing people on the usage of nudges might harm their efficacy.
-On its face, if someone is told that unhealthy food is purposefully being put in less a certain place in a cafeteria, one would think that the efficacy of such move will be limited.
-Nonetheless, the current research on these topics seems to suggest a much more complex picture with limited impact of informing the nudge’s efficacy.
+One way to blend the expressive law and nudge approaches is to create a public discourse on the usage of certain nudges close to the time they are implemented.
+This would not only satisfy the expressive function of law by having a public discussion, but would also achieve the effect of hiding the law because it would occur soon before the nudge is to be implemented, thereby limiting awareness of it.
+Indeed, recently scholars have addressed the question whether informing people about the presence and use of nudges might harm their efficacy.
+On the face of it, telling someone that unhealthy food is purposefully being put in a less accessible place in a cafeteria might reduce the efficacy of such a move.
+In areas such as health and consumerism, publicizing that the law is behind their choices might even cause people to make harmful decisions or those that are not in their best interests.
+Current research suggests a very complex picture of the impact on efficacy of providing information about the nudge.

 ENFORCEMENT DILEMMAS

-Following the discussion on the actual effect of an intervention choice demonstrated on, what was defined as, behavioral tradeoffs, enforcement dilemmas put the tradeoff in a context in which we prefer to emphasize one aspect of the tradeoff over others.

-Changing peoples’ common non-deliberative decisions or on peoples’ deliberative but uncommon changes?
+Changing Peoples’ Commonly Made Nondeliberative Decisions vs, Their Deliberative but Uncommon Decisions